 But the Standard Hotel in Los Angeles isn't a traditional historic hotel--it was an office building constructed during the art deco area for an oil company--and it's very cool!

 In short, look for hotels in historic buildings, whether or not they are specifically "historic hotels."
-But remember, NTHP members can get killer discounts on rooms at HHA properties.
+But remember, NTHP members can get discounts on rooms at HHA properties.

-27. Walk on the historic grounds of a local college or university.
+27. Walk the historic grounds of a local college or university.
 In DC, CUA, Trinity, Georgetown, Howard, and Gallaudet have beautiful grounds and buildings.
 Kendall Green at Gallaudet was designed by Frederick Law Olmsted.

 28. Visit a local railroad station, such as DC's Union Station.
 Designed by Daniel Burnham, it's an incredible example of the City Beautiful architectural movement.
 Check out chapters from Bill Wright's dissertation on Union Station.
 He's a great writer!

 Last year was the 100th anniversary of Grand Central Station in New York City, and in Chicago, Denver, and Los Angeles new master planning and/or construction improvement projects for stations in those cities ae underway.
 And talk is rising for doing the same for New York City's Penn Station also.
 (Toronto's renovation and expansion of Union Station seems to be having difficulties according to the Toronto Star, "Mammoth Union Station project plagued by slow progress, climbing cost.")

 29. Go see a museum exhibit relevant to urban history, even if it's on a seemingly broader topic.
 At the National Museum of American History, go see the exhibit on transportation history, "America on the Move."

 Part of that exhibit uses Washington as an example specifically.
 But in any case, it explains the role of transportation in urban and regional development, and will give you a lot of insight into these issues as they relate to DC or any region.